New Amazon Label? Products with high return rates could soon be labeled

-Amazon is introducing new labels aimed at discouraging customers from purchasing a product.
+Amazon is introducing new labels to deter customers from purchasing a product

-The new label is set to appear on the detail pages of products that are returned above average often, alerting customers to this fact.
+The new label is set to appear on product detail pages that are returned above average, alerting customers to this fact.
 This is reported by theinformation.com.
-Currently, the label is only being rolled out in the USA and is not yet widespread.
-However, what Amazon introduces in the USA usually also makes its way to the German marketplace.
+Currently, the label is only available in the USA and has not yet been rolled out widely.
+However, what Amazon introduces in the USA usually also arrives on the German marketplace.

-The initiative is not a campaign to ruin the seller business but aims to reduce the return rate of products that are frequently returned.
-Returns are a significant problem in the e-commerce industry – not only for the environment and sustainability but also for sellers.
-Currently, one in four packages in Germany is returned, and in categories like clothing or shoes, it is even more than one in two.
+The initiative is not a campaign to ruin the seller business, but rather aims to reduce the return rate of products that are frequently returned.
+Especially in the e-commerce sector, returns are a major issue – not only for the environment and sustainability but also for sellers.
+Currently, one in four packages in Germany is returned, with categories like clothing or shoes seeing even more than one in two.

 The new label is apparently intended to serve two purposes:

-Instead of making returns inherently chargeable and thereby alienating customers, the company is now trying to address the problem before the purchasing decision is made.
-For sellers, the new label can be both a blessing and a curse.
+Instead of making returns costly per se and thereby alienating customers, the company is now trying to address the problem even before the purchasing decision.
+For sellers, the new label can be both a curse and a blessing.

-On one hand, a low return rate is already a factor for the Amazon algorithm when it comes to rankings and the Buy Box, and it can also be beneficial for sellers from an economic perspective.
-Additionally, the label may have the pleasant side effect of diminishing the impact of fake reviews and vague product descriptions from unscrupulous competitors in the competitive landscape.
+On one hand, a low return rate is already a factor for the Amazon algorithm when it comes to rankings and Buy Box, and it can also be economically beneficial for sellers.
+Additionally, the label may have the pleasant side effect of diminishing the impact of fake reviews and vague product descriptions from unscrupulous seller competitors in the competitive landscape.

 On the other hand, sellers with a high return rate are under pressure – as the labeling is likely to deter many customers from making a purchase.
 It would not be surprising if the new label were eventually incorporated as a ranking factor in the display of search results.

 The impact of the labeling that marketplace sellers can expect largely depends on their own situation.
-Products with a low return rate could benefit; on the other hand, products with a high return rate could lose sales.
+Products with a low return rate could benefit; products with a high return rate, on the other hand, could lose sales.
 So what should be done now?

 5 Tips for Preparing for the New Amazon Label